westland-valhalla/retired-warrior/README.md

 Combined with dancing, which in this context is a form of stretching that doubles as a cardio workout.

 Good examples of fine workout songs are [Blade’s Blood Rave](https://youtu.be/F6VJQZxeWNY) for fast cardio and [Blanco Brown's The Git Up](https://www.youtube.com/watch?v=Q7U6AoZ27yE) for rest and some stretching.

+I find it really helpful to add sugar to my workout water, but I am sure candy works just as well.
+Sweetened water (sometimes V8 tomato juice) and good music are the two things that I find most helpful.